 Drug charges are one of the most common ways that people get caught up in the criminal justice system.
 If you are facing criminal charges related to illegal drugs like marijuana, bath salts, MDMA, or heroin, it’s very likely that you’re worried about your future and are not sure where to turn.
 Fortunately, there is help available.
-In many cases, the representation of a Delaware County criminal defense attorney can help you mitigate the consequences that you are facing.
+In many cases, the representation of a Chester County criminal defense attorney can help you mitigate the consequences that you are facing.
 Here are some answers to some of the most frequently asked questions about drug charges in Pennsylvania.
 To schedule a free consultation with a lawyer, call our office today.

 Not surprisingly, one of the first questions that many people facing drug charges ask is whether they are going to go to jail.
 While it is certainly possible to go to jail for a drug offense, it is instructive to keep in mind that very few first-time offenders facing simple possession charges do any jail time.

 Typically, defenses related to drug charges focus on the way the police found the drugs at issue.
 It is important to understand that the police are not allowed to go around doing whatever they want, and there are limits on how they can do their investigative work.
 If they violate the rules that apply to how they can search a person, his or her home, or his or her vehicle, it can result in the court suppressing any evidence that was found, meaning that the prosecution cannot use it.
 So, if in your case the police found drugs after conducting an illegal search, it may be possible to have the case entirely dropped or dismissed.

 Many people facing drug charges wonder whether they should take a plea bargain, which involves pleading guilty for a reduced sentence or conviction of a lesser offense.
 Whether to accept a plea bargain is highly dependent on the circumstance of each case.
 Your attorney will be able to advise you about the pros and cons of taking a plea bargain so that you can make an informed decision.